Leqʼá꞉mel First Nation: Population

 The band has an approximate population of 460 as reported by the Government of British Columbia.
 The 2016 census lists 695 members of the First Nation, a decline of 11% from the 2006 census.
 Of them, 150 were registered Indian.
 As of July 2022, 125 registered members live on Leq'á:mel land, 19 live on other reserves and 338 do not live on a reserve.

 Two cemeteries are run by the band with dozens of unlabeled graves.

 The language of the First Nation is Halq’eméylem.
 However, it is not a mother tongue for many residents of their reserves.
 Those knowing the language halved from 2006 to 2016 to 2.2%, with 675 members only knowing English.

-Indian Reserves
+Reserves

-The Leq'á:mel First Nation currently holds ten reserve lands exclusively that are located in Abbotsford, Chilliwack, Deroche and Nicomen Island.
+Leq'á:mel First Nation currently holds ten reserve lands exclusively that are located in Abbotsford, Chilliwack, Deroche and Nicomen Island.
 Three reserves are residential areas, two are cemeteries and the rest are either under a certificate of possession to members, leased for agricultural use, or kept for economic development.
 Indian Reserves under its administration include: